Klofrox/godMode/README.md

-### God Mode is a plugin that allows users to visually manipulate their role and authority on Discord servers.
+### God Mode is a Vencord plugin that allows users to visually manipulate their role and authority on Discord servers.
 This is specifically designed for testing and demonstration use.

 ----